ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 ## Summary

-- only post information at the appropriate security classification for the IM system
+- post information only at the appropriate security classification for the IM tool
-- use common sense to help you decide what can be in an instant message
+- use common sense to help you decide what is acceptable in an instant message
 - be guided by the [Civil Service Code][csc].
 - if you're not sure if something's acceptable, ask for help first
 - if you think there's a problem, [report it](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/)